 · Ensuring children in our schools are educated through a broad and balanced curriculum offering advice and guidance which allows them to make decision to help keep themselves safe.

-· Ensuring we work collaborative, knowing that no one agency can have the full picture, sharing information in a timely and accurate way and also ensuring that when required, we are not afraid to challenge professionals to ensure the best outcomes for children and young people.
+· Ensuring we work collaboratively, knowing that no one agency can have the full picture, sharing information in a timely and accurate way and also ensuring that when required, we are not afraid to challenge professionals to ensure the best outcomes for children and young people.

 Designated Safeguarding Lead